TH 's ATHOME Trend Books form the basis for developing future interior and home decor collections.

 Published twice a year for Spring | Summer and Autumn | Winter | Christmas, with a distinctive focus on seasonal and Christmas collections.

-Studio Thuis is the studio of Titia Huisman (TH), trend forecaster and designer.
+Studio Thuis is the company of Titia Huisman (TH), trend forecaster and designer.

-Work in progress: the next TH Trend Book
+Work in progress: the next ATHOME Trend Book Spring Summer 2028

-The ATHOME.SS2027 interior trend book is currently in development.
+The ATHOME Spring Summer 28 interior Trend Book is currently in development.

 It explores long-term movements in colour, material and form, translated into clear frameworks for future interior and home decor collections.